Cissy Houston: Secular career

-In 1977, Houston was signed by Private Stock Records, working with arranger/producer Michael Zager on three albums.
-The first, a self-titled effort produced two modest R&B hits, including a soulful, gospel-influenced rendition of "Tomorrow".
-The second included her big disco hit "Think It Over", which climbed to number 32 on the Billboard Hot Selling Soul Singles chart in 1979 and number 5 on the same magazine's Disco Action Top 80 chart.
-That same year, Houston represented the United States at the World Popular Song Festival in Tokyo, Japan with the song, "You're the Fire", landing second place during its Grand Prix contest and winning the "Most Outstanding Performance Award".
+That same year, Houston represented the United States at the World Popular Song Festival in Tokyo, Japan with the song, "You're the Fire", landing second place during its Grand Prix contest behind Bonnie Tyler and winning the "Most Outstanding Performance Award".
 The song later appeared on her 1980 disco-flavored album, Step Aside for a Lady, again produced by Zager, but released on Columbia Records after Private Stock had folded (the same album was released on EMI in the United Kingdom).